Jason Itzler: Early life and education

-Business ventures, prostitution ring, and criminal record
+Early ventures, prostitution ring, and criminal record

 While in law school, he started a phone sex operation called M2 Communications, Inc., where he would charge $4.98-a-minute, soon becoming a young millionaire.
 The company averaged $1,500,000 a month.
-Due to his mother's untimely death from cancer in 1994, he abandoned his business and was eventually forced to declare bankruptcy in 1997.
+Due to his mother's untimely death from cancer in 1994, he abandoned his business and was eventually forced to declare bankruptcy due to a lawsuit which according to Itzler, wiped out his "$20,000,000" net worth in 1997, leading to debt of "4 or 5 million dollars" and a suicide attempt.
 His next company was called SoHo Models, one of the first companies to supply webcam pornography, which he ran out of a rented 8,000-square-foot loft on the corner of Canal and Broadway in New York City.

 Itzler was arrested in New Jersey in 2000 and again in 2003 for assaulting his then girlfriends.
 His 2003 arrest led to an assault conviction.

-In 2001, Itzler was arrested at Newark Liberty International Airport for trying to smuggle ecstasy into the United States.
+In 2001, Itzler was arrested at Newark Liberty International Airport for trying to smuggle 3,869 ecstasy pills into the United States from Amsterdam.
 After serving seven months in jail for the drug charge, he was released on parole in 2003, after which he started an escort service named New York Confidential.
 To meet the condition of his parole that he maintain legitimate employment, Itzler was fraudulently listed as a paralegal in the office of his attorney, Paul Bergrin.

-New York Confidential was run out of Itzler's Art Deco apartment in Hoboken, New Jersey.
-The company was doing well and the office was moved to a 5000 sq ft. loft at 79 Worth Street in Manhattan.
-In 2004, Itzler was averaging a gross of $55,000 a night.
+In 2004, Itzler founded a prostitution ring advertised as an escort agency called New York Confidential.
+Itzler's prostitution ring was initially run out of his apartment in Hoboken, New Jersey.
+Itzler's prostitution ring quickly became the biggest in New York, leading to Itzler moving his base of operations to a 5000 sq ft. loft at 79 Worth Street in Manhattan.
+Itzler was averaging a gross of $55,000 a night while leading New York Confidential.

-"That's because we were the best...
+Itzler claims to have had 120 prostitutes working for him by the time he was caught, New York Confidential's website had 66 prostitutes listed working at its peak in Oct 2004, falling to just 26 by Mar 2005.
+Itzler claims to have had sex with about half of his prostitutes.
+Itzler, when asked about his success as a pimp stated, "...we were the best...
 At NY Confidential, I told my girls that the pressure is on them because we have to provide the clients with the greatest single experience ever, a Kodak moment to treasure for the rest of their lives.
 Spreading happiness, positive energy, and love, that's what being the best means to me.
 Call me a dreamer, but that's the NY Confidential credo."
 It was this attention to detail and customer satisfaction that made the group successful, attracting a wide array of clients, including senators and famous athletes.
-When asked about the repercussions faced as a result of his ventures within New York Confidential, Jason stated, "The problem with NY Confidential was it didn’t go far enough".
-There were even talks of franchising Confidentials in other cities, such as Las Vegas.